 The spacious layouts of Jayo mixed with simple, understated typography help it nail the popular minimalist style of the modern web.
 This is a great theme for anyone who has a lot of strong images to show off.
 There’s also ample opportunity to build a personal brand if you’re working solo.

 Speaking of brand and images, Jayo comes with a handful of portfolio layouts.
 These image galleries include filtering options that instantly update the gallery based on the category the visitor selects.
-It’s also built to be compatible with the excellent Elementor page builder plugin which makes Jayo very flexible (learn how to use Elementor).
+It’s also built to be compatible with the excellent Elementor page builder plugin, making Jayo very flexible (learn how to use Elementor).

 Which freelancer theme is best for you?

-Vangard has so many beautiful portfolio layouts and an overall amazing aesthetic which is why I’ve made it my top choice.
+Vangard has so many beautiful portfolio layouts and an overall amazing aesthetic, which is why it made it to the top of the list.